 Web Conferencing and Chat Messaging

-3CX offers app-free browser-based webRTC video conferencing for up to 250 participants on desktop computers, smartphones via the Mac Apple and Android apps, and on additional mobile devices.
+3CX offers browser-based webRTC video conferencing for up to 250 participants on desktop computers, smartphones via the Mac Apple and Android apps, and on additional mobile devices.

-The team chat feature can be used during a video call to share files of up to 64MB each, tag users, and to create public and private message channels or groups.
+The team instant messaging feature can be used during a video call to share files of up to 64MB each, tag users, and to create public and private message channels or groups.
 Internal employees can transition to a video call from a chat message with one click, as can website visitors communicating with agents via live chat support.
 Video calls can also be scheduled in advance with emailed invitations.

 When creating ad-hoc conferences, users can add notes, set the subject of the call, share meeting locations, and choose the call type from options.